Press

 ERMIONE, OPERA RARA RECORDING, 2010

 “Colin Lee sings Orestes.
-Lee is often the back-up to the renowned Florez in the high tessitura of Rossini performances at the major addresses, perhaps getting to sing at the end of the run after opening night and the headlines.
-Well, that is changing pretty fast with his now being carded as Tonio for the whole of La Fille du Régiment at Covent Garden in 2012.
-He has already featured alongside Florez in the recent La Donna del Lago in Paris as well as singing the role of Arturo in the Metropolitan Opera’s relay of Lucia di Lammermoor, now available on DVD.
 As well as having the necessary vocal flexibility, he fields more body of vocal tone than his Peruvian coequal.
 This enables him to invest significant characterisation in his interpretation without distortion of his singing or vocal line.
 This quality is particularly appropriate and appreciated in the act one duet with Ermione.”

 Musical Criticism, November 2010